 DR MORLEY READ / SCIENCE PHOTO LIBRARY DR MORLEY READ / SCIENCE PHOTO LIBRARY

-Emerald tree boa, Corallus caninus, of the Amazon basin; this one was found in the lowland rain forest of Ecuador.
+Emerald tree boa, Corallus caninus, found in the Amazon basin; this captive specimen comes from Guyana (1984).
 These snakes grow to a length of about 2 m.
-It is one of the most beautiful of boa species having a brilliant green coloration with whitish bands; this also offers superb camouflage when it crawls about in trees or shrubs as it hunts bird and lizards.
-The body is compressed laterally, allowing the snake to press close to the tree branches; on the ground it is not particularly agile.
-This species has long fore teeth for gripping prey, and a row of heat- sensitive pits enabling it to detect prey in the dark.
+They are one of the most beautiful of boas having a brilliant green coloration with whitish bands; this also offers superb camouflage when it crawls about in trees or shrubs as it hunts bird or lizards or when simply resting in a tree.
+The body is compressed laterally, enabling the snake to press close to the tree branches; on the ground it is not particularly agile.
+The long powerful fore teeth enable tree boas to catch birds, which they snap at and then hold onto with those teeth.

 Model release not required.
 Property release not required.